SangramSA/Multimodal-Enterprise-RAG-System/README.md

 ### Querying

+The system supports two query pipelines:

+**Standard Pipeline**: Fast, linear processing for straightforward queries
+- Best for: Simple factual queries, high-throughput scenarios
+- Lower latency, simpler architecture

+**Agentic Pipeline**: Advanced multi-agent system for complex reasoning
+- Best for: Complex queries requiring relationship traversal and synthesis
+- Supports multi-step reasoning with transparent explanations
+- Optional CrewAI orchestration for role-based coordination

+**Query Flow**:
 1. Enter a natural language query in the query interface
-2. Choose between standard pipeline or CrewAI orchestration (optional)
+2. Choose between standard or agentic pipeline (and CrewAI orchestration if using agentic)
 3. View results with citations and source documents
 4. Review reasoning steps for complex queries (if using agentic pipeline)
 5. Explore the knowledge graph interactively using the Graph Explorer